Protecting pensions against climate risk exposure

 Engagement lies at the heart of Forum’s work with companies as LAPFF considers engaging with companies can deliver positive change.
 Outcomes from these engagements are disclosed publicly in the LAPFF Annual and Quarterly Engagement Reports.

 The scale of the challenge demands that the Forum works with other investors.
 Amongst other collaborative initiatives, the Forum is part of Climate Action 100+.
 Together its members have combined assets of $52 trillion giving real force when engaging the world’s top carbon emitters.

-LAPFF also supports the ‘Say on Climate’ initiative, which encourages all listed companies to submit a Climate Transition Action Plan to a shareholder vote at their AGMs.
+LAPFF also actively promotes the ‘Say on Climate’ initiative, encouraging all listed companies to submit a Climate Transition Action Plan to a annual shareholder vote at their AGMs.
 Companies’ failure to manage climate risk presents a significant threat to shareholder value.
-LAPFF believes filing resolutions at a limited number of companies with a high carbon impact is no longer enough.
+LAPFF considers filing resolutions at a limited number of companies with a high carbon impact is no longer enough.
 All listed companies need to present a clear strategy for reducing their entire carbon footprint (across scopes one, two & three) on which investors can vote annually at the AGM.

 LAPFF consider asset owners and managers should incorporate ‘Say on Climate’ into their investment and voting policies, and where investee companies do not voluntarily put an action plan to shareholders for approval, consider filing or co-filing ‘say on climate’ resolutions.
 LAPFF endorses advocating for a mandatory ‘say on climate’ which would mean that regulation would ensure this opportunity would be on every listed companies’ AGM ballot.